 4. Encourage your kids to read!

 Hopefully, you’ll encourage them to continue to read their Bible daily.
-Also encourage them to read lots of good books.
+Also, encourage them to read lots of good books.
 (Be sure to include some Christian biographies.)

 5. Encourage Others

-Write notes together as a family to Sunday School teachers, youth workers, the Pastor, etc. Send card or visit church members who are in the hospital, or confined at home.
+Write notes together as a family to Sunday School teachers, youth workers, the Pastor, etc. Send a card or visit church members who are in the hospital, or confined at home.
 Pray about who you should encourage.
 This will teach your kids to think of others.
 (We always enjoyed visiting some of the widows from the church.)

 6. Do some service for an elderly neighbor

 Rake his leaves, cut the grass, or vacuum for him/her.
 Ask if they need anything from the store.
-Teach your kids to do this for the Lord, not rewards.
+Teach your kids to do this for the Lord, not for rewards.

 7. Study Proverbs & Work on Character

 Choose areas where your kids are weak, and list verses about that character trait.
-For example: the tongue, friendship, wisdom.
+For example the tongue, friendship, wisdom.
 Then discuss the verses, and how they apply to daily living.
 Teach the trait, give Bible examples and personal examples (good and bad) of it.
 Sing a song about it.
 Then try to practice it!
 Keep a chart to show progress.